Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 So an `amount` just describes an asset along the two axes of how many and what units it's in (`value` and `brand`).
 They're used as a way of negotiating with parties that doesn't involve sending/sharing the actual asset until a deal is made.
-In other words, I don't make you an offer that I'll pay you ten dollars for something by sending you an actual ten dollar bill.
-Instead I make you an offer by sending you a written description of what I'm willing to pay, namely ten dollars.
-If the offer is accepted, then I send you the actual asset, in this case a `payment` for ten dollars.
+In other words, I don't make you an offer that I'll swap you a ticket to *Hamilton* for something by sending you an actual ticket.
+Instead I make you an offer by sending you a written description of what I'm willing to swap, namely a *Hamilton* ticket.
+If the offer is accepted, then I send you the actual asset, in this case an actual *Hamilton* ticket (enjoy the show!).

 ## Security properties